 Every current or former State of Texas employee and retiree who had medical coverage through the GBP during the Calendar Year (January 1 – December 31) will have Form 1095-B made available to them.

-Please go to question 4 for more information about which Medicare members will get Form 1095-B from The Centers for Medicare & Medicaid Services (CMS).
 If you covered a spouse or children under your GBP plan, they will be included on your form; you will not get a separate Form 1095-B for each of your dependents.

-If anyone reported as covered by GBP medical coverage on Form 1095-B files a separate income tax return or is listed as tax dependent on another person’s income tax return, the GBP member is responsible for providing copies of the Form 1095-B to the person filing the tax return for that dependent.
+If anyone reported as covered by GBP medical coverage on Form 1095-B files a separate income tax return or is listed as a dependent on another person’s income tax return, the GBP member is responsible for providing copies of the Form 1095-B to the person filing the tax return for that dependent.